jefrydco/jefrydco/contents/en/blog/learn-flexbox-css-interactive.md

 ## Key Takeaways

 So what do you think is Flexbox?
 Please answer by **ordering the random words** below to make the right answer.
-Your answers will be **stored** in Firestore database **for 30 days**.
+Your answers will be **stored** in _localStorage_ database.

-So whenever you access this page, You still be able to see your answers, as long as it's within the 30 day period.

 <app-form></app-form>